Quantitative Precipitation Forecasts (QPFs)

 guidance depicts various important meteorological variables for the forecast period.

-An WPC meteorologist interprets available deterministic and ensemble model guidance and collaborates with
+A WPC meteorologist interprets available deterministic and ensemble model guidance (including the National Blend of Models) and collaborates with

 the WPC contiguous U.S. (CONUS) medium range forecasters.
 The Alaska forecaster then uses the